asyncapi/optimizer/README.md

 #### new Optimizer(document)

-`document` is a mandatory object which is the parsed AsyncAPI specification from `@asyncapi/parser`:
+`document` is a mandatory object which is a string of asyncapi yaml file:

 ### Methods